techdoer/ostlog/README.md

 	* self-tracking data and tools should be simple and accessible to all members of the family
 	* data collection tools should favor accuracy over the latest fancy gadgets
 	* data should ahere to established standards to facilitate interoperability

+# installation
+The ostlog database can be deployed in the cloud or locally on your computer.

+The Local deployment is a good alternative for those not wanting to store confidential personal information in the cloud.
+The local deployment is in the form of a Microsoft Access 2013 database.

+The cloud deployment supports Microsoft Azure SQL Server and opens up the possibility of using the full gammut of Azure data services including Machine Learning.